 Most of the time, software development is not a linear process.
 It's not like when your factory builds sneakers and each worker can make between 20 and 30 speakers a day.

-It gets worse when you realize that you can't predict when features should get finished.
-When you eventually release to your customer, you receive feedback and even small changes sometimes result in unexpected times to develop.
+It becomes more challenging when you realize you can't reliably predict when features will be finished.
+After you eventually release to your customer, you'll get feedback, and even small changes can sometimes take an unexpectedly long time to develop.

 When some of your developers leave your company and you hire new ones, they almost always say that the codebase is crappy.
 You should believe them, if you always pushed for having new features NOW.